 As we inspect LifeStation’s medical alert system we’re looking to see how well it helps minimize the risk of medical emergencies, and whether or not it’s an affordable option for you and your loved ones.

 One of LifeStation’s most attractive qualities is its contract-free service.
-LifeStation offers discounts for long-term prepayment plans and although you don’t have to sign a contract, they do not offer refunds on prepaid services.
+LifeStation offers discounts for long-term prepayment plans and you don’t have to sign a contract.
+They also offer a 30-day money-back guarantee, even on month-to-month service.
 The three different payment options for LifeStation offer the same features and functionality at term-based, discounted prices.
 However, not all their pricing options are advertised clearly on their website, so make sure to call for additional information.
 Initially we were under the impression that LifeStation only offered landline services, however, LifeStation has since reached out to give us a pricing breakdown of their cellular and Premium GPS offers, as follows:

 With a prepaid service, at some point you’re going to run into a situation like this, whether it’s two months or two years down the line.
 If you choose LifeStation as your medical alert provider, we strongly recommend sticking to the month-to-month plan to potentially save more in the long run.
 The most you’re ever going to save is $48 over an entire year with the annual payment plan, which, in our opinion, isn’t worth dealing with the hassle and frustration while grieving.